satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 feedback on an entire article.
-Furthermore, they would not be held responsible every aspect of the article, leaving portions that they are not qualified or interested in for others and their silence would not be mistaken for unspoken approval/agreement.
+Furthermore, they would not be held responsible every aspect of the article, leaving portions that they are not qualified or interested in for others and their silence would not be mistaken for tacit approval.
 This will lessen burden placed on any one reviewer, enabling a more comprehensive, timely and scientifically rigorous review.

 In case there is a fear of disclosure prior to publication\ :sup:``[2] <#ftnt2>`_`\  or of an overwhelming amount of